marc7s/Homelab/README.md

 ### Setting up Tailscale for remote access
 1. Add the Tailscale add-on and set it up
-2. Use the Tailscale IP of the homeassistant VM as the external URL, for example `http://100.100.100:8123`
+2. Use the Tailscale IP of the Home Assistant VM as the external URL, for example `http://100.100.100:8123`

 ### Setting up Node-RED
 1. `Settings -> Add-ons -> Add-on store -> Node-RED -> Install`